11th grade reading list for students aged 16-17

 My Name Is Asher Lev by Chaim Potok

-Asher Lev grows up in a strict Hasidic Jewish family.
+Asher Lev grew up in a strict Hasidic Jewish family.
 He is a very gifted artist.
 Unfortunately, this talent is not welcomed by his father or his community.
 However, he persists and achieves great success but at considerable personal cost.

 My Name Is Asher Lev by Chaim Potok